 who it does it for

-Before we begin, I need you to check out my Brand Identity Checklist blog post to get you prepared.
+NOTE: you will want to check out my Brand Identity Checklist first to get you prepared.

-Once you have gone through this step by step guide, you will need to stay consistent, so I recommend you create a Brand Style Guide - this is a document you can refer to for colours, fonts and design elements.
+Once you've created your branding you will need to stay consistent, so I recommend you create a Brand Style Guide - this is a document you can refer to for your exact colours, fonts and design elements.

 Download my Brand Style Guide template for free.
 You're welcome.

-Use 3 different tonal ranges (2 dark tones, 2 mid tones and 2 light tones) so they work together
+Use different tonal ranges (preferably 2 dark tones, 2 mid tones and 2 light tones)

 Analogous - colours that are next to each other on the colour wheel